brianddk/pyexch/README.md

 With both the GnuPG and OAuth2 templates, the `update_keystore` call will prompt for the `null` fields, and encrypt the resultant merge with GnuPG

 ```
-pyexch --call update_keystore --params coinbase_oauth2.json --keystore gnupg_ks.json --auth coinbase.oauth2
+pyexch --keystore gnupg_ks.json --params coinbase_oauth2.json --call update_keystore
 ```

 If you choose OAuth2, you will need to create / authorize your app to get a grant token

 ```
-pyexch --uri https://www.coinbase.com/oauth/authorize --keystore gnupg_ks.json --auth coinbase.oauth2
+pyexch --keystore gnupg_ks.json --auth coinbase.oauth2 --uri https://api.coinbase.com/oauth/authorize
 ```

 This will launch your web-browser and web-server to service the request and store the keys in your keystore.
 You can display the keys on console using `print_keystore` call.
 Note that since this get takes secret params, the `auth_url` is treated special and the parameters are built internally for processing to avoid the need for an encrypted `params.json` file.

 ```
-pyexch --call print_keystore --keystore gnupg_ks.json
+pyexch --keystore gnupg_ks.json --call print_keystore
 ```

 Note that since OAuth tokens are short lived, you will need to refresh the tokens about every hour.
 To refresh to token post to the `token_url` to get a new token.
-Note that since this get takes secret params, the `token_url` is treated special and the parameters are built internally for processing to avoid the need for an encrypted `params.json` file.
+Since this get takes secret params, the `token_url` is treated special and the parameters are built internally for processing to avoid the need for an encrypted `params.json` file.

 ```
-pyexch --method post --uri https://api.coinbase.com/oauth/token --keystore gnupg_ks.json
+pyexch --keystore gnupg_ks.json --method post --uri https://api.coinbase.com/oauth/token
 ```
 Note: The `--auth` choice is cached in the keystore so the last choice used is assumed unless `--auth` is named again.